AdrianFreemantle/the-trench/docs/PLAN.md

 ### 5.2 Ingress Controller

-- Install NGINX Ingress Controller via Helm:
+- If you did not already install NGINX Ingress Controller in Phase 3:
+  - Install it via Helm into the cluster.
-  - Deploy to system node pool
+  - Deploy to the system node pool.
-  - Use an internal Service (ClusterIP or internal LoadBalancer)
+  - Use an internal Service (ClusterIP or internal LoadBalancer) or other topology appropriate for your environment.
+- If it already exists from Phase 3:
+  - Reuse the same controller for the first public HTTP path.
-- Validate the controller pods are running.
+- Validate the controller pods are running and ready to serve external traffic.

 ---